 Four Warning Signs of a Cracked Heat Exchanger:

-What You Can Do if Your Furnace Heat Exchanger is Cracked
+What to Do if a Furnace Heat Exchanger is Cracked

 How to Prevent a Cracked Heat Exchanger in Your Home